vuhung16au/awesome-compose/wordpress-mariadb-redis/docs/MONITORING.md

 # Monitoring and Observability

 This project includes a robust monitoring stack using Prometheus and Grafana, along with exporters for Redis, MariaDB, and NGINX.
 This setup provides real-time metrics, dashboards, and observability for all major services in the WordPress-MariaDB-Redis environment.
+Additionally, Docker healthchecks have been implemented for all services to ensure automatic recovery from failures.

 ## Components